-This article is an updated variant of an old article and solely focused on Android operating systems for PC.
-So it has been said — Running Android applications are not just limited to Android smartphones and tablet.
-Now you can run Android operating system on your x86 or x64 computer.
-We’ll provide appropriate Android OS for PC ISO free download links for each operating system listed in this article.
+This article solely focused on Android OS for PC.
+So it is true — running Android applications are not limited to Android smartphones and tablet.
+Now you can run Android operating system on your x86 or x64 architecture computer (32-bit and 64-bit).
+We’ll provide appropriate Android OS ISO free download links for mentioned operating systems in this article.

 Here is a drill down of best android OS for computers and laptops.
 Also, you can install such Android OS on your computer using a USB Drive or DVD.
-Most of them only require a portable USB Pen Drive.
-Which is much convenient as you do not have to install any operating system on your hard disk to see how it will look and work.
+Most of them only require a USB Flash Drive.
+Which is more convenient as you do not have to install any operating system on your hard disk to see how it will look and work.

 Android OS for PC

 The below listed Android operating system are the top in the industry, so let’s start with them and after that, we’ll discuss other options to install or simulate Android operating system on your computer.
 All of these operating systems can be downloaded in ISO or other image formats, to make a bootable USB use a tool such as Rufus or read this article to know more about making a bootable USB.